MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice-to-teams-phone-licenses.md

 - Any new members who join the group are assigned the appropriate licenses.
 - When members are removed from the group, those licenses are removed too.

-Note that you’ll have to validate [license requirements for group-based licensing](/azure/active-directory/fundamentals/active-directory-licensing-whatis-azure-portal).
+You’ll have to validate [license requirements for group-based licensing](/azure/active-directory/fundamentals/active-directory-licensing-whatis-azure-portal).

 > [!NOTE]
 > For this method, the license updates must be processed in a single step.